zenbe/pyshareflow/README.md

     >>> flows = api.get_flows()

 Retrieves an array of Flow objects, ordered by created at time.
-There is a default limit of 30 flows, and a max limit of 100 flows.
+There his a default limit of 30 flows, and a max limit of 100 flows.

     >>> flows = api.get_flows(limit=100, order_by='created')